kaltura/kaltura-player-js/docs/migration-from-v2-player.md

 ### Step 2 - Migrate your settings

-The **TV Platform Studio** (v7 studio) looks and behaves almost the same as the **Universal Studio** (v2 studio) except for a few small differences, you can find [here](would be here once it would be ready) an article about the differences between the two.
+Set your preferences and plugins as before

-In addition, you can use this [Automated Tool](gilad's script should be here) to automatically generate a new player with all your current settings using your uiconf id.
+You can do that manually, or you can use this [Automated Tool](gilad's script should be here) to automatically generate a new player with all your current settings using your uiconf id.

 ### Step 3 - Get the new embed code